Regional labour market disparities

 From Statistics Explained

 The data on dispersion of unemployment rates in NUTS 2 regions are from November 2012.
-More detailed data presenting unemployment dispersion rates on NUTS 3 level, employment dispersion rates and underperforming regions were calculated for the period 2002 - 2006, these will be updated in July 2013.
+More detailed data presenting unemployment dispersion rates on NUTS 3 level and employment dispersion rates were calculated for the period 2002 - 2006, these will be updated in October 2013.

 Main statistical findings